fergald/explainer-bfcache-ccns/README.md

 - with the very small engineering overhead of declaring a list of cookies to monitor

-While this API could increase evictions
-(since all it does is add a new way to cause evictions), if it allows caching of documents with CCNS, it could greatly increase the number of documents that get into BFCache in the first place.

-### BFCache CCNS pages by default
+### BFCache CCNS pages if HTTPS-only cookies don't change

-This is the final step.
+This is the ultimate combination.

-With the [API][api] in place and in use for some time, we would switch to a state where documents with CCNS that do not use the `Authorization` header and do not use the [API][api] would be allowed into BFCache and evicted on any change to _any_ HTTPS-only cookie ("secure" cookie).
+With the [API][api] in place and in use for some time, we would switch to a state where documents with CCNS that do not use the `Authorization` header and do not use the [API][api] would be allowed into BFCache and evicted on any change to _any_ HTTPS-only cookie ("secure" cookie) (only if cookies are enabled).

 This would happen some time after the [API][api] is stable.
 It would need to be announced ahead of time